Ballast Point (New South Wales): Current use

-Ballast Point Park is now owned by the Sydney Harbour Foreshore Authority and has been redeveloped into a public recreation space.
+Ballast Point Park is now owned by the Placemaking NSW and has been redeveloped into a public recreation space.
 The park was designed by the McGregor Coxall Landscape Architecture and Urban Design studio from Sydney.
 Ballast Point Park opened to the public on 11 July 2009.
 The opening was attended by local state member Verity Firth and NSW Premier Nathan Rees.
 The A$16 million project included demolition and decontamination of the derelict industrial site with construction of steel stairways, recycled building rubble walls, artworks, shade structures, wind turbines and Australian native gardens.